jeandobre/tecnical-challenge/README.md

  - mvn package

 Or just:
- - Open in IntelliJ as Maven project and run the StartApplication file
+ - Open in IntelliJ as Maven project and run the Main file